mobify/developer-values/README.md

 we're trying to avoid.
 See effects of [contempt](http://blog.aurynn.com/86/contempt-culture) and [competition](https://medium.com/tech-diversity-files/if-you-think-women-in-tech-is-just-a-pipeline-problem-you-haven-t-been-paying-attention-cb7a2073b996#.yjrp4mqkb) on environments.

+#### Assume positive intent
+- It's easy to adopt an "us vs them" mentality within any organization.
+Resist the urge, and always try to remember that we're all on this journey together working towards the same goals.
+TODO Revise!

 #### Favour experimentation over argument

 #### Be excellent to each other!